varunj166/react-proforma/README.md

 - **ProformaBundle.handleChange**: _function_
   - This is Proforma's form input change handler.
   - Use it to manually hook up a form field to the rest of Proforma's functionality.
-  - **NOTE**: The input you're attaching 'ProformaBundle.handleChange' to MUST have a 'name' prop passed to it that corresponds with one of your form field names.
+  - **NOTE**: The input you're attaching 'ProformaBundle.handleChange' to MUST have a 'name' prop passed to it that corresponds with one of your form field names in your 'Proforma.config.intialValues' object.
   - Only needed if you are not using any of Proforma's own custom components, or if you are facing some very special edge-case.

 - **ProformaBundle.handleFocus**: _function_
   - This is Proforma's form input focus handler.
   - Use it to manually hook up a form field to the rest of Proforma's functionality.
-  - **NOTE**: The input you're attaching 'ProformaBundle.handleFocus' to MUST have a 'name' prop passed to it that corresponds with one of your form field names.
+  - **NOTE**: The input you're attaching 'ProformaBundle.handleFocus' to MUST have a 'name' prop passed to it that corresponds with one of your form field names in your 'Proforma.config.intialValues' object.
   - Only needed if you are not using any of Proforma's own custom components, or if you are facing some very special edge-case.

 - **ProformaBundle.handleBlur**: _function_
   - This is Proforma's form input focus handler.
   - Use it to manually hook up a form field to the rest of Proforma's functionality.
-  - **NOTE**: The input you're attaching 'ProformaBundle.handleBlur' to MUST have a 'name' prop passed to it that corresponds with one of your form field names.
+  - **NOTE**: The input you're attaching 'ProformaBundle.handleBlur' to MUST have a 'name' prop passed to it that corresponds with one of your form field names in your 'Proforma.config.intialValues' object.
   - Only needed if you are not using any of Proforma's own custom components, or if you are facing some very special edge-case.

 - **ProformaBundle.handleSubmit**: _function_
   - This is Proforma's form submission handler.
-  - Among other things, this is where Proforma executes _your_ 'handleSubmit' function that you passed to Proforma.
+  - Among other things, this is where Proforma executes _your_ 'handleSubmit' function that you passed _to_ Proforma.
   - [See Proforma](#proforma) for more information about the 'handleSubmit' function that you pass to Proforma.

 - **ProformaBundle.handleReset**: _function_
   - This is Proforma's form reset method.
-  - Invoking this method will reset all of your fields back to the initial values defined by your 'initialValues' object passed to the `Proforma` component, as well as resetting the properties on the 'errors' and 'touched' objects back to `null` and `false` respectively.
+  - Invoking this method will reset all of your fields back to the initial values defined by your 'initialValues' object passed to 'Proforma.config', as well as resetting the properties on the 'errors' and 'touched' objects back to `null` and `false` respectively.
-  - Attach it to an element's `onClick` property, or [import the `Reset` component](#reset), which comes pre-wired up 'ProformaBundle.handleRest'.
+  - Attach it to an element's `onClick` property, or [import the `Reset` component](#reset), which comes pre-wired up with 'ProformaBundle.handleReset'.

 - **ProformaBundle.setSubmitting**: _function_
   - Use this function to control the value of 'ProformaBundle.isSubmitting'.
 (See above).